Glory Chukwu: Education

+Early life

+Glory was born on July 19 in Luanda Angola.
+She is the third of five Children..
+She joined her family Church Choir at the age of 8.

-Despite hailing from Eastern Nigeria, Umunna represented a Northern Nigeria state, Nassarawa, in a final held for the first time in Owerri.
+Despite hailing from South-eastern Nigeria, Umunna represented a Northern Nigeria state, Nassarawa State, in a final held for the first time in Owerri, the capital city of Imo State.
 At twenty-three, Glory became queen, and speaks some French as well as English and her native Igbo.

 Among Umunna's goals is working with a charity organisation which supports disadvantaged children in her country, and getting involved in the rehabilitation and renovation of children's wards in Nigerian hospitals.